In his latest website update Branson argues soon offices will be a thing of the past, and says offering choice is the key to keeping employees happy.

 What’s more, it opens up the talent pool by offering more opportunities for disabled workers, or for those who are caring for elderly parents.

-Lister emphasised that this didn’t mean workers would be at home all the time.
+Lister emphasized that this didn’t mean workers would be at home all the time.
 The ideal working arrangement was two to three days away from the office each week, according to her research.

 Does your company offer remote working options?
 Does it work for employees and employer?